leaningtech/cheerp-meta/pages/Cheerp-Tutorial-Mixed-mode-C++-to-WebAssembly-and-JavaScript.md

 You now need to start a local HTTP server in the directory containing pong.html, pong.js and pong.wasm.
 Node’s ```http-server -p 8081``` command work well, but any server will do.

-Visit your page, for example “http://127.0.0.1:8081” with any browser, and Yyou should see something like this:
+Visit your page, for example “http://127.0.0.1:8081” with any browser, and you should see something like this:

 <img src="{{site.baseurl}}/tutorials/tutorial_1/pong1/pong1.png" width="600px">